2025 Internship at IIJ Research Laboratory, Tokyo, Japan

 Qualifications

-Candidates should have good programming skills (C/C++, Rust or P4) and some experince in the selected research topic (Trusted Execution Environments, kernel programming and/or networking).
+Candidates should have good programming skills (C/C++, Rust or P4) and some experince in the selected research topic (Trusted Execution Environments, distributed systems, networking).
 Candidates should also have good oral and written communication skills in English.

 Host Researcher